-The iPhone 6s and iPhone 6s Plus are excellent smartphones but they’re not perfect.
-Some iPhone 6s users are complaining about abnormal battery drain and today we want to show you how to fix bad iPhone 6s battery life should you encounter it.
+The iPhone 6s and iPhone 6s Plus are excellent smartphones but they’re not perfect. iPhone 6s users continue to complain about abnormal battery drain and today we want to show you how to fix bad iPhone 6s battery life should you encounter on your device..

-Last year, Apple took the stage in San Francisco to announce a slew of new products.
-Among them, the iPhone 6s and iPhone 6s Plus, two new flagships that take over for 2014’s iPhone 6 and iPhone 6 Plus.
+In 2015, Apple took the stage in San Francisco to announce a slew of new products.
+Among them, the iPhone 6s and iPhone 6s Plus, devices that took over flagship duties from 2014’s iPhone 6 and iPhone 6 Plus.

 The iPhone 6s and iPhone 6s Plus come with some powerful features.
-Their spec sheets include 3D Touch displays, new cameras, a new A9 processor, faster Touch ID, and a stronger design.
+Their spec sheets include 3D Touch displays, solid cameras, an A9 processor, fast Touch ID, and a strong design.

 The two phones have been given excellent reviews though some have been underwhelmed by their battery life.

 Critiques about iPhone battery life are typically all across the board because mileage typically varies.
 It’s difficult to predict exactly what kind of battery life you’ll get with your iPhone but if you do start experiencing bad iPhone 6s battery life, we want to help.

 In the months since the iPhone 6s release, we’ve seen some iPhone 6s users complain about abnormal battery drain.
 Not surprising because, again, we’ve seen complaints about abnormal battery life after every iPhone release.

 Barely used my iPhone 6s this morning.
 On power save mode.
 An hour into my commute and have lost 30% battery 😞 @AppleSupport